GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * The Red Cross is responding to an emergency situation and would like to raise funds to provide relief for those affected.
 By using the Electra SocialPay application and asking their followers for donations via Twitter, they can reach their entire audience within minutes.
 Once the application is set up, any Twitter user will be able to send an ECA donation via a direct message to the Red Cross.
 The Red Cross will then instantly receive the ECA within its account and be able to use the funds where they are most needed.

-Future developments within Electra’s SocialPay application are aimed at expanding the possible field of Social Media participants.
+Future developments within Electra's SocialPay application are aimed at expanding the possible field of Social Media participants.

 ## Atomic Swaps